Fictionary. The Structural X-Ray Your Manuscript Has Been Waiting For

 How It Actually Works

 You upload your manuscript (Word doc), and Fictionary breaks it into chapters and scenes automatically.
-It identifies your characters, maps point-of-view shifts, and calculates word counts per scene.
-From there, you work through each scene evaluating it against the 38 Story Elements.
+It identifies your characters, maps point-of-view shifts, calculates word counts per scene, and sets up a workspace for the real work.
+From there, you go through each scene evaluating it against the 38 Story Elements.

 Some of this the software handles for you.
-It auto-detects characters, generates a story arc visualization, and creates a Story Map that gives you a bird’s-eye view of your entire manuscript.
+It auto-detects characters, generates a story arc visualization, creates a Story Map that gives you a bird’s-eye view of your entire manuscript, and highlights problem areas you’d never catch reading linearly.
 You can see, at a glance, which scenes lack clear goals, where tension drops, or where your protagonist disappears for too long.

-The Story Arc visualization is worth pausing on.
+The Story Arc visualization is genuinely cool.
 Fictionary draws your manuscript’s actual narrative arc and overlays it against the recommended arc for commercial fiction.
-You can see immediately if your inciting incident lands too late, if your middle sags, or if your climax arrives without enough buildup.
-It’s like getting an X-ray of your story’s structure, and it shows problems that are almost impossible to spot when you’re reading your own work linearly.
+You can see immediately if your inciting incident lands too late or if your climax arrives without enough buildup.
+It’s like getting an X-ray of your story’s structure.
+Problems that feel invisible when you’re reading page by page become obvious when you can see the whole shape at once.

-In total, the software generates 15 different visual insights.
-The Story Map alone can reveal issues like inconsistent POV usage, scenes without conflict, or settings that never get grounded with sensory detail.
+In total, the software generates 15 different Story Insights.
+The Story Map alone can reveal issues like inconsistent POV usage, scenes without conflict, settings that never get grounded with sensory detail, or pacing problems you felt but couldn’t name.

 The AI component is optional and additive.
-When you turn it on, it evaluates each scene against the key Story Elements and gives you feedback on whether the scene meets structural benchmarks for things like tension, conflict, and goal clarity.
-Importantly, the AI shows its reasoning, so you can decide whether you agree with its assessment.
-It’s positioned as a second opinion, not a verdict.
+When you turn it on, it evaluates each scene against the key Story Elements and gives you feedback on whether the scene meets structural benchmarks for things like tension and goal clarity.
+The AI shows its reasoning, so you can decide whether you agree with its assessment.
+Think of it as a second opinion, not a verdict.

 The Editing Tool That Doesn’t Try to Be a Writing Tool